datasets/awesome-data/README.md

-A tabular Data Packages of Data Packages including the core datasets in the Frictionless Data Project.
+A tabular Data Package of Data Packages including the core datasets in the Frictionless Data Project.

 Currently two registers maintained here: